maxthraxx/WFGY/README.md

 📘 Q16: WFGY × The Hole in My Sock

-“Today my sock had a hole, but I feel this is a cosmic hint about impermanence… Use WFGY to analyze from the perspectives of Buddhism, semantics, design aesthetics, and psychology: is this hole a sign from the universe?”
+“Today my sock had a hole, but I feel this is a cosmic hint about impermanence… Try to use WFGY to analyze from the perspectives of Buddhism, semantics, design aesthetics, and psychology: is this hole a sign from the universe?”
 ```